MTC 4001Rear BatsPrestoliteCharge PortSystems CheckWiring diagram

 Tires205-70R14 Signet inflated to rated pressure +10%.

-The doner vehicle cost $500, upgraded Controller was $900, and the 10 year old NiCd batteries were $3000.
+The doner vehicle was $500, upgraded Controller was $900, and the 10 year old NiCd batteries were $3000.

 Additional FeaturesDelco Vacuum pump for power brakes, (Original equipment on the J2000), Manual steering, Tilt, AM/FM, Sunroof and A/C as soon as I get the compressor drive sorted out and built.
 The remainder of the A/C components are still in the vehicle.
-(A/C was one of the criteria in choosing the doner.)
-I also have HF, VHF & UHF amateur radio using a Yeasu FT857d with an ATAS-100 antenna.
-This required an additional DC-DC which is a 30A Iota.

 In order to change the fuel type to electric requires taking the vehicle to the Department of Environmental Quality for an inspection and a sign-off.
 (Where you take your ICE to get a waiver when it won't pass emissions).
 It was a painless 5 minute process with the inspector very interested in the conversion.
-He stated that, "We don't see too many of these."
+He stated: "We don't see too many of these."

 code by jerry